Leica M10 vs Pentax K-1 II

 |no shake reduction||In-body stabilization|

 |210 shots per battery charge||670 shots per battery charge|

 |139 x 80 x 39 mm, 660 g||137 x 110 x 86 mm, 1010 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica M10 (Typ 3656) and the Pentax K-1 II?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Leica M10 and the Pentax K-1 II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 Both cameras are available in two different colors (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 II is notably larger (36 percent) than the Leica M10.
 Moreover, the K-1 II is substantially heavier (53 percent) than the M10.
-It is noteworthy in this context that the K-1 II is splash and dust-proof, while the M10 does not feature any corresponding weather-sealing.
+In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.